West Kootenay Rural Teacher Education Program (WKTEP)

 WKTEP’s school-based approach is aligned with Ministry of Education goals, grounded in current research in teacher education, and focused on the particulars of the setting and its relationship to broader contexts, especially rural communities.

-Clustering teacher candidates in host schools for most of the year allows for the fuller realization of WKTEP’s goals as a place-conscious, progressive, and evidence-based teacher education program.
+Regular, on-going time spent in schools and focussed, purposeful in situ visitations allow for the fuller realization of WKTEP’s goals as a place-conscious, progressive, and evidence-based teacher education program.
 Immersion in a community context can yield important insights about the relationships between a place and the character, aspirations, and experiences of those who live there.
 Since cultivating place-consciousness is a well-publicized education goal, locating teacher education within communities makes good sense.
 This is where one’s students come from, where relationships between adults and children and youth are cultivated, and where a sense of identity beyond one’s immediate family is formed.

 Using this model of teacher preparation, community becomes: